Editorial Standards

 What if I miss the 30 day CDP deadline?

-You can still file within one year for an Equivalent Hearing.
-Collection does not have to stop and there is generally no Tax Court review of the decision.
+You can still file within one year of the CDP levy notice (or within one year plus five business days from the NFTL filing date for lien notices) for an Equivalent Hearing.
+Collection does not have to stop, the 10-year collection statute is not suspended, and there is generally no Tax Court review of the decision.
 If you need fast administrative intervention, consider CAP with Form 9423.

 Can I challenge the amount I owe in a CDP hearing?